C-D-Lewis/json-schema-report/README.md

 Where a schema uses `allOf`, `anyOf`, or `oneOf`, all the possible alternatives are shown, so you can see how much each one matched against the other candidates.

-This can mean that data that does not match any of the candidates will show errors for _all_ of them.
+> This can mean that data that does not match any of the candidates will show
+> errors for _all_ of them.

 The example below shows where a `oneOf` matched only the second candidate.

-TODO: Option to hide alternative candidates when one fully matches in retrospect.

 ```
   [oneOf 1/2]